Archive for the ‘other’ Category

 Wednesday, October 31st, 2007 by Kyle

 Do you recall the beat of Busta Rhymes’ Put Your Hands Where My Eyes Could See?
 Now imagine a man and woman singing operatically over that beat in Italian, with a gently plucked classical guitar and accordion filling the air.
 If you’ve seen Volkswagen’s Big Day commercial, you’re one million miles closer to what’s in store with this adventure.
-So take a trip with a thrift shop warrior and hear what happens when an average Josh takes command of an 85 piece orchestra, as only part of his medium.
+So take a trip with a thrift shop warrior and hear what happens when a not-so-average Josh takes command of an 85-piece orchestra as only part of his medium.

 Evocative soundscapes with lush, orchestral backdrops.